secrethash/secrets-app/README.md

 ## Registration

 As this tool is meant for internal or personal use, the registration is limited to your projects organization members only (on supabase).
-To open up the registration you need to setup custom SMTP provider in the [Supabase Authentication](https://supabase.com/docs/guides/auth/auth-smtp) settings.
+To open up the registration you may need to setup custom SMTP provider in the [Supabase Authentication](https://supabase.com/docs/guides/auth/auth-smtp) settings.

 ## Disclaimer